parcel-bundler/website/src/languages/html.md

 If minification is enabled (e.g. `parcel build` without `--no-minify`) all bundles are automatically processed with [htmlnano](https://github.com/posthtml/htmlnano).

-It can be configured according to its documentation with a .htmlnanorc (JSON) or .htmlnanorc.js file, for example to retain HTML comments
+It can be configured according to its documentation with a .htmlnanorc (JSON) or .htmlnanorc.js file.
+Make sure to delete the .parcel-cache directory after changing htmlnano settings.

+For example to retain HTML comments

 {% sample %}
 {% samplefile ".htmlnanorc" %}